workos/python-flask-example-applications/python-flask-admin-portal-example/README.md

    (env) $ flask run
    ```

-   If you are using Mac OS Monterey, port 5000 is not available and you'll need to start the app on a different port with this slightly different command.
+   If you are using macOS Monterey, port 5000 is not available and you'll need to start the app on a different port with this slightly different command.
    ```bash
    (env) $ flask run -p 5001
    ```